wix-incubator/eslint-plugin-lodash/docs/rules/matches-shorthand.md

 ## Rule Details

-This rule takes no arguments.
+This rule takes one argument, maximum path length.

 The following patterns are considered warnings: